LEEYJ1021/structural-signal-irrelevance/README.md

 - **RQ3** — At what point after registration is it most efficient to flag a low-growth ad group for intervention?

+A companion cross-sectional study is also included in the pipeline: whether **advertiser size** confers a structural advantage in approval rate, cost-per-click efficiency, or ad rank, independent of spend.

 The repository is organized to make the **entire analytical process reproducible and auditable** — including the diagnostic dead ends, the pre-registered power simulations, and the points where an initial modeling